Raj-Chanda/RedisPrototype/README.md

 ### How to setup Database
 To create database and table run sql scripts located at location RedisPrototype -> DB Files -> sql scripts(create DataBase & Table)

+### Setup development environment with Docker compose
+To setup development environment in docker use the below command

+`docker-compose up -d`

+This docker compose contain the following:

+1. SQL Server 2022
+2. Redis